Skip to main content

 Assessed by Miracles Jar AI · 2026-06-10

-Miracles Jar rates STEPP Study — Proximal Intercessory Prayer and Sensory Improvement in Mozambique (2010) Unproven.
-Too thin a record to say either way.
-Two scales drive that verdict: how extraordinary it would be if it truly happened — toss-up — and how strong the evidence is — thinly documented.
+Miracles Jar rates STEPP Study — Proximal Intercessory Prayer and Sensory Improvement in Mozambique (2010) Explained.
+It happened — and nature accounts for it.
+Two scales drive that verdict: how extraordinary it would be if it truly happened — toss-up — and how strong the evidence is — well documented.

 How miraculous, if true